 Consultant in Obstetrics and Gynaecology

-Claudine Domoney is a consultant at the Chelsea and Westminster Hospital, where she is Gynaecology Clinical Effectiveness Lead and lead consultant for the Community Gynaecology and Perineal Services.
+Claudine Domoney is a consultant at the Chelsea and Westminster Hospital, where she is a consultant obstetrician and gynaecologist with special interest in pelvic and postnatal issues and hormonal and sexual health.

 Believing that empowerment is holistic and comes through understanding and education, she has spent over a quarter of a century talking about and working with vulvas and vaginas, with a particular interest in how changes over a lifetime can affect women’s physical, mental and sexual health.

-Chair of the Institute of Psychosexual Medicine (IPM), she is also a trustee/advisory board member of the National Association for Premenstrual Syndrome and the British Menopause Society.
+Claudine was formerly the Chair of the Institute of Psychosexual Medicine (IPM) and trustee/advisory board member of the National Association for Premenstrual Syndrome and the British Menopause Society.

-Claudine is a founding supporter of the Vagina Museum, which opened in London in 2019
+Claudine is also a medical adviser to the Vagina Museum, which opened in London in 2019